Expert guidance on resolving boundary disputes in South Wales

 Evidence can include certified copies of pre-registration property deeds, an expert's report or a signed written statement.

-The application fee is £90 and you'll also need to cover surveyor and solicitor fees.
+The application fee is £90, and you'll also need to cover surveyor and solicitor fees.
 If your neighbour agrees, they should sign the form and plan.

-Send the application to HM Land Registry Citizen Centre.
+Send the application to the HM Land Registry Citizen Centre.
 If successful, you'll receive an updated title plan and register, as will your neighbour.
 If your neighbour objects, HMLR will assess the objection's validity and attempt to facilitate an agreement.

 If no resolution is reached, the application will be referred to a tribunal, where you may incur legal and surveyor costs.
 If the tribunal approves your application, HMLR will provide updated documents and record the determined boundary.

-If the application is rejected, the tribunal will determine the boundary or decide not to set an exact boundary and you may be responsible for your neighbour’s costs.
+If the application is rejected, the tribunal will determine the boundary or decide not to set an exact boundary, and you may be responsible for your neighbour’s costs.

 How can you resolve a boundary dispute?